Epilepsy, ADHD and DCD (dyspraxia)

 Epilepsy and other developmental disorders

-This page gives a brief overview of both disorders, including types, characteristics, possible causes and the numbers of children likely to be affected.
+This information is for people affected by or concerned about attention deficit hyperactivity disorder (ADHD) or developmental coordination disorder (DCD or dyspraxia), as co-occurring conditions with epilepsy.
+On this page we talk about both disorders, including types, characteristics, possible causes and the numbers of children likely to be affected.

 Attention deficit hyperactivity disorder (ADHD)

-To find out more about common symptoms of ADHD, please go to Symptoms: Attention deficit hyperactivity disorder (ADHD).
+To find out more about common symptoms of ADHD, visit the NHS website Symptoms: Attention deficit hyperactivity disorder (ADHD).

-The reasons why more children with epilepsy have ADHD are thought to include:
+The reasons why some children with epilepsy have ADHD include:

-• The side effects of anti-seizure medications, including inattention, hyperactivity and mood problems
+• the side effects of anti-seizure medications, including inattention (being easily distracted), hyperactivity and mood problems

-• A common biological and/or genetic problem that causes both ADHD and epilepsy
+• a common biological or genetic problem that causes both ADHD and epilepsy

-• The effect of seizures and/or ongoing abnormal electrical activity in the brain
+• the effect of seizures or ongoing abnormal electrical activity in the brain

 • Psychosocial issues stemming from having epilepsy

-Some medications can affect how often seizures happen, so when doctors are prescribing, they need to take into account the pros and cons of each medication.
+Some medications for treating ADHD can affect how often seizures happen, so when doctors are prescribing treatment for ADHD, they need to think about the advantages and disadvantages of each medication.
+They will discuss these with you.

-In cases where seizure control is poor and a child has a history of tonic-clonic seizures, how often they have seizures should be monitored closely in the months following the introduction of stimulants to manage ADHD.
+In children who have epilepsy where their seizures are not well controlled or if they have a history of tonic-clonic seizures, how often they have seizures should be monitored closely after starting medication to manage their ADHD.

-Also, some seizure symptoms resemble behaviours seen in ADHD, and some symptoms seen in ADHD resemble symptoms of seizures.
+Also, some seizure symptoms can be similar to behaviours seen in ADHD, and some symptoms seen in ADHD can be similar to symptoms of seizures.

-These reasons may lead to a delay in diagnosing either epilepsy or ADHD, or even misdiagnosis.
+These reasons may lead to a delay in diagnosing either epilepsy or ADHD or may even mean that your child receives a wrong diagnosis (misdiagnosis).
+For example, absence seizures are often mistaken as ADHD.

 Developmental coordination disorder (DCD)

-Developmental coordination disorder (DCD), also known as dyspraxia, is another disorder seen in children with epilepsy.
+Developmental coordination disorder (DCD), also known as dyspraxia, is another disorder which is seen in children with epilepsy.

-DCD affects the coordination skills needed for balance, playing sports and tasks such as driving or riding a bike, and even fine motor skills, e.g. writing or using small objects.
+DCD affects the coordination skills needed for balance, playing sports and tasks such as driving or riding a bike.
+It also affects fine motor skills, such as writing or using small objects.

-It’s thought DCD affects up to 10% of the population, and 2% severely.
-Males are four times more likely to be affected than females.
+It’s thought that DCD affects up to 6% of the population, with up to 2% of those being severely affected.
+Males are also four times more likely to be affected than females.

-In most cases, we don’t know yet what causes DCD.
-Current research suggests that it may be neurones in the brain not responding properly or developing differently.
+In most cases, we do not know yet what causes DCD.
+Current research suggests that it may be neurones in the brain not responding properly or that develop differently.

 As well as being seen in people with epilepsy, there may also be an overlap between DCD and people with ADHD, learning difficulties, dyslexia and autism.